comtvset/eCommerce-Application/README.md

 ### ci:format

-start check of code quality with additional params.
-At the end you can find list of errors/warning in the terminal:
+to check code formatting using Prettier across all files in the src directory.
+This helps identify formatting issues before committing changes.

 --cache - check only changed files